lupemls/arcade-quest/README.md

 Project 3 with Greivin, Matt, Riley and Violet.

-Updates:
+Updates/To-do :
+Violet may 27

+- Added links to navbar (NavigationBar.js)
-- Combined dependencies together, will need to be installed tho
+Links need to be linked to proper pages
-- added configs folder
-- added models folder
-- combined all Component pages into folder
-- combined
+Sign Up/Log In page needs to float right

+- Edited search bar (style.css)
+Search bar needs to be added with hover effect

-- Navigationbar.jsx needs to be combined with Index.js
+- Footer needs to be added

-- removed test pages
-- IN THE PAGES FOLDER: Home.jsx page will need to be possibly be combined with the Main.js
--
+- Map Legend key for
+arcade
+bar
+restaurant
+other
+needs to be placed below map